scrapinghub/splash/README.rst

   'wait' is also required for PNG rendering when viewport=full (see later).

-proxy : string : optional
-  Proxy profile name.
-See :ref:`Proxy Profiles`.

-allowed_domains : string : optional
-  Comma-separated list of allowed domain names.
-  If present, Splash won't load anything neither from domains not in this list nor from subdomains of domains not in this list.

 viewport : string : optional
   View width and height (in pixels) of the browser viewport to render the web page.
 Format is "<width>x<heigth>", e.g. 800x600.